mitchweaver/bonsai/README.md

 6. **Lightweight**

-These are lightweight/embedded technologies incorporated into distro as to be more "suckless" alternatives to conventional GNU/Linux software.
+These are lightweight/embedded technologies incorporated into bonsai as to be more "suckless" alternatives to conventional GNU/Linux software.

 **C Library**: [musl-libc](https://www.musl-libc.org/)
 **Compiler**: [tcc](https://bellard.org/tcc) *(where possible)*